anywhichway/watchlight/README.md

 Note the domain and the parameterized object as an argument.

 The property `bound` MUST be present in the condition argument.
 And, MUST NOT be present in the `domain`.

-This rule will match Joe with all possible partners.

 ### Inference Rules Examples